joe-easley/AzureStorageWrapper/main/README.md

 - [create_share_file_client(share_name, file_path)](https://docs.microsoft.com/en-us/python/api/azure-storage-file-share/azure.storage.fileshare.sharefileclient?view=azure-python)

+This method will allow access to any of the the ShareFileClient class methods

 ## Queue

 Queue operations use the QueueFunctions class.
 This can be instantiated by at a minimum passing an authentication token and storage account name.